barryosull/barryosull.com/contents/articles/2018-04-06-immediate-vs-eventual-consistency.md

 - It makes an API request, you're over the rate limit, so it fails
 - Another user makes a request causing an event
 - The projector tries to process that event
-- It makes an API request, you're now under the limit, so it goes through
+- It makes an API request, you're under the limit, so it goes through

 How do you handle this?
 Do you just accept it and allow processes to fail?
 Do you force the user to retry the request and hope it works this time?
 That's not a great user experience and will definitely annoy people.